ZeroMemoryEx/CE_AC_CI_EX/README.md

 just to test my skills

-All  you need to pass the challenges is press 'A'
+All  you need to pass the challenges is  to press 'A'